 “Learners can ask to speak to a particular champion with whom they feel more at ease.
 There is at least one champion on site at all times.”

 3. Staff are formally qualified in mental health

 tpm has made a commitment to getting its staff formally qualified to support learners’ mental health.
 Several staff have already achieved their level 2 certificate in Understanding Children and Young People’s Mental Health, with several more currently working towards it.
 This means we have the professional skills needed to provide the correct support.
 This is vitally important in the area of mental health where the way staff respond to learners who confide in them can make a critical difference to their wellbeing.

 4. Time to talk

-On a day-to-day basis, we provide tea, coffee and toast to students which provides the opportunity for them to to sit down and speak to staff.
-This allows us to check in with students and for them to speak freely.
-We first did this in 2018 during Time To Talk Week and it has been a very effective, informal way of making the students feel supported.
+On a day-to-day basis, we provide tea, coffee and toast to learners which provides the opportunity for them to to sit down and speak to staff.
+This allows us to check in with learners and for them to speak freely.
+We first did this in 2018 during Time To Talk Week and it has been a very effective, informal way of making the learners feel supported.

 5. Topical issues

-tpm teachers are aware of the constant flow of pressures faced by students.
-They will tackle current issues throughout the student journey, picking up on things like exam stress, or particular news items that might affect them such as the threat of terrorism after the Manchester Arena bombing.
+tpm teachers are aware of the constant flow of pressures faced by learners.
+They will tackle current issues throughout the learner journey, picking up on things like exam stress, or particular news items that might affect them such as the threat of terrorism after the Manchester Arena bombing.

 Brian Quinn, director at tpm says: “Young people face pressure and stress from so many sources, with social media featuring highly.
 We pride ourselves on how we are promoting positive messages about the steps learners can take for themselves and others to create a healthy and happy environment for learning.
 We don’t want a single learner to fall through the net and not achieve their very best.”